Vietnam.vn - Nền tảng quảng bá Việt Nam

 This is the first official confirmation of the existence of a Chinese high-speed military aircraft project, which aimed to build a faster, more advanced aircraft than the legendary US SR-71 Blackbird.
 The Blackbird reconnaissance aircraft could reach speeds of Mach 3.3 but was discontinued in 1999 due to high operating costs.

 The Lockheed SR-71 “Blackbird,” designed in secret in the late 1950s, could fly near the edge of space and faster than a missile.
-The SR-71 was part of a family of spy planes designed to venture into enemy airspace without being shot down or detected in an era before satellites and unmanned aerial vehicles (UAVs).
+The SR-71 was part of a family of spy planes built to venture into enemy airspace without being shot down or detected in an era before satellites and unmanned aerial vehicles (UAVs).

 Source